 This post may contains affiliate links for your convenience.
 If you make a purchase after clicking a link we may earn a small commission but it won’t cost you a penny more!
 Read our full disclosure policy here.

 By Michelle Leifur

 There are many things to do at the resort other than swim.
 From the marina, you can rent boats of various sizes and you can also catch a ferry boat to the French Quarter and to Downtown Disney.
-This 20 minute tour of the Sassagoula River takes you past beautiful landscapes, manicured golf courses and the tree house relics.
-There is also a horse drawn carriage that can take you on an half hour tour of your resort for $30 for the trip.
+This 20-minute tour of the Sassagoula River takes you past beautiful landscapes, manicured golf courses, and treehouse relics.
+There is also a horse-drawn carriage that can take you on a half-hour tour of your resort for $30 for the trip.
 Although Port Orleans Riverside houses the largest resort arcade, the arcade rarely has more than a dozen people.
 The games are all new varieties and most of the games seem to be in working order.